 Mixed corpses of young and old are densely packed together;

 No head escapes harsh Proserpina.
-I've been submerged too
+I've been submerged in

-So, sailor, don't spite me, don't be sparing with the shifting sands,
+So, sailor, don't spite me, don't be sparing with shifting sands,

 Grant instead a little to my unburied bones and skull —

 Then may you stay safe whatever the east wind vents against